CianciarusoCataldo/mobrix-backend/README.md

 <br>

-An intuitive Express.js wrapper, to easily build an expressjs backend with a single configuration file
+An intuitive Express.js wrapper, to easily build an expressjs backend with a simplified configuration

 <br>